rchopra/rchopra.github.io/syllabus.md

 final exam will cover everything after the midterm up until the end of the course.

-#### Test Corrections

-Test corrections will be offered for the midterm.
-After receiving your graded midterm, you may re-do the problems you got wrong for up to half the points you missed.
-You’re encouraged to get help from me or the TAs while working on test corrections, but you may not ask other students for help.
-The due date for test corrections will be one week after graded midterms are returned to students.
-The course website will be updated to reflect this date.

 ### Grading Breakdown

 Final grades for the course will be calculated based on the weights below.